What is a grant of probate?

 A limited grant

-A grant of probate on a copy of a will is a limited grant.
-Although the original will is unlikely to be found, the grant is limited until the original will is found and an application for a grant of probate of the original will is made.
+A grant of probate on a copy of a Will is a limited grant until the original Will is found and an application for a grant of probate of the original Will has been made.

 Applying for Probate of an informal Will